Would you like to show your visitors the last blog posts that they viewed?

 Why Display Last Visited Posts in WordPress?

-They use cookies so they can display recently viewed items even when their users are not logged in.
+Websites like Amazon realize this and show visitors recently viewed items to boost sales and increase user engagement.
+They also use cookies to display recently viewed items even when users are not logged in.

 How to Display Last Visited Posts in WordPress

-The first thing you need to do is to install and activate the Last Viewed Posts plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+The first thing you need to do is install and activate the Last Viewed Posts plugin.

-After activating the plugin, go to Appearance » Widgets.
-You need to click the plus + icon at the top of the screen to add a new widget, and then search the list for ‘Last Viewed Posts’.
-After that, simply drag the ‘Last Viewed Posts Redo’ widget to your sidebar.
+After activating the plugin, you’ll want to go to Appearance » Widgets.
+Then, click the plus ‘+’ icon at the top of the screen to add a new widget and search the list for ‘Last Viewed Posts Redo.’

-Once you click the ‘Update’ button at the top of the screen, you can visit your website to see the list of last visited posts.
-These will only be visible if you have viewed posts on your blog after installing the plugin.
+And that’s it!
+After clicking the ‘Update’ button at the top of the screen, you can visit your website to see the list of posts you last visited.

 Disclosing That the Plugin Uses Cookies

 The Last Viewed Posts plugin does not store the list of recently viewed posts for each user on your website.
-Instead, the list of posts is saved in each visitor’s web browser so it won’t affect the performance of your website.

-Because the plugin uses cookies, you may need to obtain user consent in order to comply with the GDPR.
 You can learn how to do that by following our guide on how to add a cookies popup in WordPress for GDPR/CCPA.

 If a user decides not to allow cookies from your blog, then the list of last visited posts will not be displayed.